Our Work with Health Charities and Patient Organizations

 Colorectal Cancer Canada (CCC) is dedicated to increasing awareness and education of colorectal cancer, supporting patients, and advocating on their behalf.
 As a patient-based organization, CCC carries out a wide variety of awareness and education events both for the public and health professionals.
 CCC regularly interacts with public agencies and officials to promote effective health policy in connection with colorectal cancer screening, primary prevention, clinical trials and equal and timely access to effective treatments.
 Learn More.

 Cystic Fibrosis Canada

 Cystic Fibrosis Canada is one of the world’s top three charitable organizations committed to finding a cure for cystic fibrosis and is an internationally-recognized leader in funding CF research, innovation, and clinical care.
-Since 1960, Cystic Fibrosis Canada has invested more than $253 million in leading research, care and advocacy, resulting in one of the world’s highest survival rates for Canadians living with cystic fibrosis.
+Since 1960, Cystic Fibrosis Canada has invested more than $261 million in leading research, care and advocacy, resulting in one of the world’s highest survival rates for Canadians living with cystic fibrosis.
+Learn More.

 Foundation Fighting Blindness

-Established in 1974, the Foundation Fighting Blindness (FFB) is the leading sight-saving charity in Canada dedicated to ending blindness.
+Established in 1974, Fighting Blindness Canada (FBC) is the leading sight-saving charity in Canada dedicated to ending blindness.
 We support world-class researchers who work to understand, preserve and restore sight for people and families living with blinding eye diseases.
+Learn More.